Network Topology Optimization via Deep Reinforcement Learning: Case Study and Experiments

 The right figure in Fig. \ref{fig:frequency_smalldata} shows the testing results of different methods, with the mean values shown in colored bars, and the standard deviations shown in black error bar.
-Specifically, for a given random graph, we use the policy to search five graphs and pick the maximum objective value among them.
-We repeat the process for $5\cdot10^4$ times, and calculate the mean value and standard deviation among different random seeds.
-We see that the RL policy (green, $0.8648\pm 0.0148$) performs better than random policy (red).
-In addition, RL policy trained in compressed space further improves the performance ($0.8660\pm 0.0017$).
+Specifically, for a given random topology, we use the policy to search $5$ topologies and pick the maximum objective value among them.
+We repeat the process for $5\cdot10^4$ times, and calculate the mean value and standard deviation. {We see that both the A2C policy (green, $0.8648\pm 0.0148$) and PPO policy ($0.8658\pm 0.0008$) perform better than random policy (red, $0.7984\pm 0.0770$).
+In addition, A2C policy trained in compressed space further improves the performance (yellow, $0.8660\pm 0.0017$) while no better than one step optimization (blue, $0.8660\pm 0.0001$).
+However, PPO policy trained in compressed space performs as well as one step optimization (yellow, $0.8660\pm 0.0001$). }